 The Atlantic bay nettle has two color varieties; in the upper Chesapeake Bay, the white variety is most prevalent, and closer to the Atlantic Ocean, this jelly can have a white, red or brown coloration.
 Nettles populate the Chesapeake Bay and its tributaries primarily from July through September, though some individuals can be present into November.

-The nettle jellies commonly found in the Chesapeake Bay were known as Atlantic sea nettles until 2017, when researchers proved through DNA testing that these bay-based invertebrates are a separate species: the Atlantic bay nettle.
+Learn more about the Atlantic bay nettle!
+Did you know that these jellies, commonly found in the Chesapeake Bay, were known as Atlantic sea nettles until 2017?
+Researchers proved through DNA testing that these bay-based invertebrates are a separate species: the Atlantic bay nettle.

 The Atlantic bay nettle's bell can grow up to 7 inches wide.

 Atlantic bay nettles are common in the Chesapeake Bay in the summer months and into fall.